Madagascar: Traditional Medicine and Healthcare Systems (Summer)

 - View the 2014 Summer Catalog (PDF, 1MB)

 “I came to really understand the importance of going abroad to studying global health… Getting to know healers and touring hospitals and NGOs was a wonderful way to connect with the realities of healthcare in Madagascar.
 I now understand not only academic points of view, but individual, traditional, and personal approaches to health, as well.”

-Madagascar, the world's fourth-largest island, has a deep-seated heritage in plant-based medicine, and today traditional medicine remains widely practiced throughout the country.
-Based in the capital city of Antananarivo, students will explore healthcare in both urban and rural areas to discover how geography as well as cultural, economic, and political dimensions provide the appropriate context for understanding varied Malagasy approaches to healthcare.
+Communities in Madagascar, the world's fourth-largest island, have a vibrant engagement with plant-based medicine and, today, traditional medicine remains widely practiced throughout the country.
+Based in the capital city of Antananarivo, students explore healthcare in both urban and rural areas to discover how cultural, economic, and political dimensions and physical geographies provide the necessary context for understanding varied Malagasy approaches to healthcare.

 Through lectures, educational excursions, and deep cultural interaction, students examine topics including:

 - Post-colonial history and contemporary Malagasy politics as applied to healthcare policy and delivery

 Antananarivo and Beyond

 Commonly referred to as "Tana," Madagascar's capital is a sprawling, labyrinthine city of more than three million people, although at times it can feel much smaller.
 The city boasts an interesting mix of nineteenth century Malagasy and more recent European influences, evident in the city's layout, architecture, economy, attitude, and atmosphere.
 Madagascar's capital is a beautiful city built on hills, with distinct neighborhoods, bustling open-air markets, intriguing paths, and seemingly endless staircases that wind their way among the hills.